nklsw/nuxt3-docker-starter/README.md

-# Nuxt 3 Dockerized Starter
+# ⚡ Dockerized Nuxt 3 Starter

 Working with Docker containers in is a convinient way to seperate local machines ressources and configuration from development environments.
-This minimal project is a starter for creating dockerized Nuxt 3 applications.
+This minimal project is a starter for creating dockerized [Nuxt 3](https://github.com/nuxt/framework) applications.

 ## Prerequisites